thibaultduponchelle/archives/backup/japh_discussion.md

 From [rochester.pm.org](https://web.archive.org/web/20130516074850/http://rochester.pm.org/talks/japh_discussion.txt)

 ## What is a JAPH?
 A JAPH is a little Perl script that prints out the phrase "Just another perl hacker".
 Yes, it's pretty useless, but the goal is to figure out the most obfuscated and clever way to do this, and fit it all into about 4 lines (or less) of code.
 Many Perl gurus use their JAPH as part of their .signature file.
 Because of this, the creation of a JAPH is almost like a rite of passage.

 ## Criteria
 Unlike most other programs, the goal of a JAPH is to be clever, hard to figure out, and as round about as possible in reaching the goal.
 The more time it takes to figure out what it's doing, the cooler it is.

 ## My Goals
 My goals in designing my JAPH were:
-    -.
-It had to look nice, being delimited with a line on top and a line on the bottom
+- It had to look nice, being delimited with a line on top and a line on the bottom
-    -.
-It would not be more than 4 lines, as I wanted to use it as my signature, and a .sig over 4 lines is considered rude.
+- It would not be more than 4 lines, as I wanted to use it as my signature, and a .sig over 4 lines is considered rude.
-    -.
-It of course had to print out "Just another Perl hacker"
+- It of course had to print out "Just another Perl hacker"

 That's really it.
 As I tackled these goals, I realized that I could make the top and bottom lines part of my data, so I wouldn't have to squeeze it all in to 2 lines.
-This worked out very nicely, and wound up producing what I think is an interesting peice of code.
+This worked out very nicely, and wound up producing what I think is an interesting piece of code.

 ## Concept
 The concept behind the program is this:  The string "Just another Perl hacker" contains characters that have corresponding ordinal values.
 By then creating a string of each ordinal value, and substituting a special character for each of those values, you can construct a "pretty" line of characters that, when decoded, will contain the message that will be printed.

 -------------------------------------